nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 ### Execute the Plan

 Now it's simply a matter of translating our pseudocode into the syntax of our programming language.
-Let's start with JavaScript...

 #### How to Code the Sieve of Erasthones Algorithm in JavaScript

-TODO
+Let's start with JavaScript...

 ```js
 const sieve = (num) => {
     const bools = new Array(num + 1).fill(true);